indexdata/okapi-helm/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

 This helm chart deploys Okapi to a kubernetes cluster and is offered by Index Data only as is.
-There is no support implied unless under contract.
+There is no support provided unless under contract.

 ## Okapi version changes across chart versions